 Mindfulness is the first step—turning with loving awareness toward difficult experience (thoughts, emotions, and sensations).
 Self-compassion comes next—bringing loving awareness to ourselves.
 Together, mindfulness and self-compassion comprise a state of warm, connected, presence during difficult moments in our lives.

-Burgeoning research shows that self-compassion is strongly associated with emotional wellbeing, coping with life challenges, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.
-It is an inner strength that enables us to be more fully human—to acknowledge our shortcomings, learn from them, and make necessary changes with an attitude of kindness and self-respect.
+Numerous research studies show that self-compassion is strongly associated with emotional wellbeing, coping with life challenges, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.
+It is an inner strength that enables us to be more fully human—more fully ourselves.

 Fortunately, self-compassion can be learned by anyone.

-This program is designed for members of the general public.
+MSC is designed for members of the general public.
 Meditation experience is not necessary to participate in MSC.
 All are welcome!
+The program is based on the values of equity, diversity and inclusiveness.

-MSC participants are asked to practice mindfulness and self-compassion at home for up to ½ hour per day during the course.
 In a randomized, controlled study, MSC significantly increased self-compassion, compassion for others, mindfulness, and life satisfaction, as well as decreased depression, anxiety and stress.
+Read the full-text article.
 Improvements were linked to how much a person practiced in their daily lives.
-For the full-text article.
+MSC participants are asked to practice mindfulness and self-compassion at home for up to ½ hour per day, and teachers guide and support participants in that endeavor.

 “I feel like MSC is something that is applicable and vitally important for every human being.”